How strong is the gravity on Mars?

-The planet Mars has few things in common.
+The planets Earth and Mars have few things in common.
 Both planets have roughly the same amount of land surface area, sustained polar caps, and both have a similar tilt in their rotational axes, affording each of them strong seasonal variability.
 Additionally, both planets present strong evidence of having undergone climate change in the past.
 In Mars' case, this evidence points towards it once having a viable atmosphere and liquid water on its surface.

 At the same time, our two planets are really quite different, and in a number of very important ways.
 One of these is the fact that gravity on Mars is just a fraction of what it is here on Earth.
 Understanding the effect this will likely have on human beings is of extreme importance when it comes time to send crewed missions to Mars, not to mention potential colonists.